chrispk-com/staging-chrispk-com/_drafts/2018-07-23-dalmatia-croatia.markdown

 Tisno bridge.

-Very high contrast, fast-shutter image.
+I like the high contrast, fast-shutter effect of this image.

 The drawbridge connects Murter Island to the town of Tisno, on the mainland, are just 38 metres apart.

-[This viral video](tisno-bridge-jump) shows the moment someone drove over it as it was raising.
+I felt [this video](tisno-bridge-jump), which shows the moment someone drove over the bridge whilst it was being raised, was worth including.

 {% include print_album_image.html album_index=3 %}